-Dividends - The authority to declare and pay dividends is vested in the Board of Directors.
-The timing, declaration and payment of future dividends to holders of the Company's ordinary shares is determined by the Company's Board of Directors and depends upon many factors, including the Company's financial condition and results of operations, the capital requirements of the Company's businesses, industry practice and any other relevant factors.
+Dividends - The authority to declare and pay dividends is vested in the Parent Company's Board of Directors.
+The timing, declaration and payment of future dividends to holders of the Parent Company's ordinary shares is determined by the Board of Directors and depends upon many factors, including the Parent Company's financial condition, results of operations, and capital requirements, industry practice and any other relevant factors.
 Dividends may only be declared and paid out of the profits available for distribution ("distributable reserves") in accordance with accounting practice generally accepted in Ireland and applicable Irish Company Law.
-See the Company Statement of Changes in Equity.
+See the Parent Company Statement of Changes in Equity.
 Any dividends, if and when declared, are expected to be declared and paid in USD.

-Treasury Shares - Treasury shares are Company owned shares following the share repurchase program approved by the Board of Directors and the repurchase from employees who have sold a portion of their vested restricted units to cover withheld taxes.
+Treasury Shares - Treasury shares are Parent Company owned shares following the share repurchase program approved by the Board of Directors and the repurchase from employees who have sold a portion of their vested restricted units to cover withheld taxes.

-Going Concern - As the Company's operational existence relies on the activities of the Group, a going concern assessment performed at the Group level was deemed relevant to support the Group's ability to continue as a going concern.
-The Company's Board of Directors formed a judgment at the time of approving these financial statements that there was a reasonable expectation that the Company has adequate resources to continue in operational existence for the next twelve months.
-In arriving at this conclusion, the Company's Board of Directors took account of current and anticipated uncertainties (as described in greater detail under the heading "Going Concern" on page 42 of the Directors' Report and in the accounting policies in Note 1, "Basis of Presentation and Summary of Significant Accounting Policies," of the notes to the consolidated financial statements) in its going concern assessment and believed that these uncertainties would not have a material impact on the Company's ability to continue as a going concern.
-For this reason, the going concern basis continues to be adopted in the preparation of the Company's financial statements.
+Going Concern - As the Parent Company's operational existence relies on the activities of the Company, a going concern assessment performed at the Company level was deemed relevant to support the Company's ability to continue as a going concern.
+The Parent Company's Board of Directors formed a judgment at the time of approving these financial statements that there was a reasonable expectation that the Parent Company has adequate resources to continue in operational existence for at least the next twelve months from the date of approval of the financial statements.
+In arriving at this conclusion, the Parent Company's Board of Directors took account of current and anticipated uncertainties (as described in greater detail under the heading "Going Concern" on page 43 of the Directors' Report and in the accounting policies in Note 1, "Basis of Presentation and Summary of Significant Accounting Policies," of the notes to the consolidated financial statements) in its going concern assessment and believed that these uncertainties would not have a material impact on the Parent Company's ability to continue as a going concern.
+For this reason, the going concern basis continues to be adopted in the preparation of the Parent Company's financial statements.

 Disclosure Exemptions for Qualifying Entities under FRS 102 - FRS 102 allows a qualifying entity to avail of certain disclosure exemptions.
-The Company has taken advantage of the following exemptions for qualifying entities:
+The Parent Company has taken advantage of the following exemptions for qualifying entities:

 - The requirement to prepare a statement of cash flows.
-[Section 7 of FRS 102 and paragraph 3 17(d)] - Certain financial instrument disclosures providing equivalent disclosures are included in the consolidated financial statements of the Group in which the entity is consolidated.
+[Section 7 of FRS 102 and paragraph 3 17(d)] - Certain financial instrument disclosures providing equivalent disclosures are included in the consolidated financial statement of the Company in which the entity is consolidated.
 [FRS 102 paragraph 11.39-11 48A, 12.26 12.29] - Certain disclosure requirements of Section 26 in respect of share-based payments provided that (a) for a subsidiary, the share-based payment concerns equity instruments of another group entity; or (b) for an ultimate parent, the share-based payment concerns its own equity instruments and its separate financial statements are presented alongside the consolidated financial statements of the group; and in both cases, the equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated.
 [FRS 102 paragraph 26.18(b), 26.19 26.21, 26.23] - Related party disclosures related to key management services provided by a separate management entity. [paragraph 18A of ISA24]